react-bootstrap-table/react-bootstrap-table2/docs/table-props.md

 $ npm install react-bootstrap-table2-filter --save
 ```

-After installation of `react-bootstrap-table2-filter`, you can configure filter on `react-bootstrap-table2` easily:
+After installation of `react-bootstrap-table2-filter`, you can configure filter on table easily:

 ```js
 import filterFactory, { textFilter } from 'react-bootstrap-table2-filter';